Why Are New Hampshire's Tax-Free Liquor Stores Selling So Much Hennessy?

 Andru Volinsky, a Democrat who serves on the state's five-member Executive Council, an elected body that serves as a kind of watchdog over the executive branch, made the allegations public last month.

-After being tipped off by a whistleblower, Volinsky says he recently witnessed two people who arrived in a vehicle with New York license plates spend approximately $24,000 on Hennessy products.
+After being tipped off by a whistleblower, Volinsky says, he recently witnessed two people arriving in a vehicle with New York license plates and spending approximately $24,000 on Hennessy products.
 At the register, they allegedly divided the sale into three transactions and paid using "a very large wad of cash."
 He suspects people are buying up large quantities of New Hampshire's tax-free booze to sell elsewhere.

 The IRS requires businesses to document when someone spends more than $10,000 in cash on a single purchase.
-By allowing customers to break up the transactions, Volinsky contends the Liquor Commission may be evading that reporting requirement.
-He's also concerned that the Liquor Commission isn't doing enough to police customers who may stop at multiple stores in a single day to avoid triggering the $10,000 reporting requirement.
+By allowing customers to break up the transactions, the Liquor Commission may be evading that reporting requirement, Volinsky contends.
+He is also concerned that the Liquor Commission isn't doing enough to police customers who may stop at multiple stores in a single day to avoid triggering the $10,000 reporting requirement.

 These practices "may be illegal and unquestionably facilitate money laundering," writes Volinsky in a letter to the governor and state attorney general.